ianj090/datos2-PF/README.md

 pip install python-memcached # Using version 1.59

-pip install mysql-connector-python # Using version 8.0.27
+pip install PyMySQL # Using version 1.0.2, replaced mysql-connector-python as mysql-connector had a bug when multiple users made multiple MySQL requests.

 pip install kafka-python # Using version 2.0.2
 ```